Jira Core 8.8.x アップグレード ノート

 We migrate the existing events to the database.

-Depending on the database you're using and the size of your current audit log, it might take up to several hours to migrate all the data.
-The migration runs in the background for all Server and Data Center upgrade paths (ZDU included) and does not stop Jira being operational.
+The migration will run on startup for regular upgrades (it runs in the background for the Data Center ZDU upgrades, but these aren't available for Jira Core).
+Depending on the database you’re using and the size of your current audit log, it might take up to several hours to migrate all the data.

 Expected changes to incoming mail settings (Jira 8.10)

 In response to Google and Microsoft deprecating Basic Authentication, we will soon be adding OAuth 2.0 authentication methods for incoming email (so far using the IMAP and POP3 protocols).
 We’ll also backport it to the supported Enterprise releases.
 If you currently use email to create issues and issue comments, you will need to reconfigure your incoming mail settings.

 We treat this work with highest priority and aim to provide the solution ahead of the deadlines set by Google and Microsoft so that you have time to upgrade.

 OAuth 2.0 support will mean changes in to the incoming mail settings and the way you configure the incoming email server.
 It's a good idea to plan to take the time after your upgrade to review the changes so that your instance's email handlers keep working.

 In Jira 8.8, we're making the following changes:

 We're stopping the support for the following platforms:

 SQL Server 2012